 1 full bunch of parsley, leaves removed and finely chopped

-1 small bunch of mint, leaves removed and finely chopped
+1 small bunch of mint, leaves removed and finely chopped4-6 Tablespoons of fresh lemon juice

 4-6 Tablespoons of extra virgin olive oil